Balanced matrices: Quadratic forms associated with balanced matrices

 \begin{proof} The result follows from the ensuing discussion concerning quadratic forms of fully-balanced matrices. \end{proof}

-\begin{remark} Proposition \ref{quadratic forms} tells us that we do not neccessarily need the entries of a $2\times 2$ symmetric fully-balanced matrices to compute the values of their quadratic forms.
-Given the eigen-values of $A$, we can with some precision predict the quadratic form of any fully-balanced $2\times 2$ symmetric matrices, without knowing the entries. \end{remark}
+\begin{remark} Proposition \ref{quadratic forms} tells us that we do not necessarily need the entries of a $2\times 2$ symmetric fully-balanced matrices to compute the values of their quadratic forms.
+Given the eigenvalues of $A$, we can with some precision predict the quadratic form of any fully-balanced $2\times 2$ symmetric matrices, without knowing the entries. \end{remark}